 Group of 2-3 persons – €889/person

 - Licensed English-speaking tour guide/driver

 - Entrance fees to sites included in the program

 - Flight ticket

-- Hotel extras (telephone, mini bar, etc)
+- Hotel extras (telephone, mini bar, etc.)

-- Other meals except breakfast
+- Other meals except for those mentioned

 - Photographing or filming fees at the visited sites